SisyphusZheng/SisyphusZheng/README.md

 - [Air Components](https://github.com/SisyphusZheng/air-components):A minimalist web component library designed for seamless integration and modern design.

 <p align="center">
-You can search for AirComponents on Google, and the first link that appears is my project: <a href="https://aircomponents.org">aircomponents.org</a>.
-I am honored to be featured among the Awesome Stencil component libraries, thanks to the incredible Stencil Community.
+Search for **AirComponents** on Google, and the first link that appears is my project: [aircomponents.org](https://aircomponents.org).
+Grateful to be listed as part of the component libraries in the **Stencil Community**, thanks to their incredible support!
 </p>

 <p align="center">